Using AI, cartoonist Amy Kurzweil connects with deceased grandfather in 'Artificial'

 "I feel like you need to imagine the robot you want to see in the world," she said.
 "We're not going to stop progress.
 But we can think about applications of AI that facilitate human connection."

-Fellow New Yorker cartoonist Kristen Radtke said given the Kurzweil lineage, it's no surprise Amy is overall optimistic about the future of AI.
+Kristen Radtke, a graphic memoirist and the creative director of The Verge, said given the Kurzweil lineage, it's no surprise Amy is overall optimistic about the future of AI.

 "It's funny to see AI suddenly be like the hot button issue that everyone is talking about," Radtke said.
 "And Amy has really been engaging with these ideas her entire creative life."

-Note: An earlier version of this story incorrectly stated that Kristen Radtke was a cartoonist for the New Yorker.
-She's a graphic memoirist and the creative director of The Verge.